sergio-deras/sergio-deras/README.md

 - 👋 Hi, I’m @sergio-deras
 - 👀 I’m interested in DevOps and Cloud Architectures
-- 🌱 I’m currently learning AWS CDK
+- 🌱 I’m currently learning advanced AWS CDK
-- 💞️ I’m looking to collaborate on projects that make a different
+- 💞️ I’m looking to collaborate on projects that make a difference (experimentation and sustainability)
 - 📫 Reach me at www.linkedin.com/in/sergioderas